risawitama/verbose-potato/README.md

-## What do you call an old snowman?
-Water.
+## Where do fish keep their money?
+In the riverbank